 Area designation is key to create a fully functioning playground that allows all pupils to have fun and enjoy.
 A few ideas that many SEN Play areas have include features such as:

-- Performance areas – Restrictions of social interactions can stop special needs children from reaching their goals.
+- Performance areas – Restrictions of social interactions can stop SEN children from reaching their goals.
 They will often be quiet in lesson due to fear of being mocked.
 However, performance areas enhance their confidence by allowing them to feel like they can act however they want for the performance.

-These SEN play area designs are incredibly popular when it comes to the development of one of these playgrounds.
+These SEN playground designs are incredibly popular when it comes to the development of one of these playgrounds.
 Feel free to create your own ideas but these are just a few of the most popular ones that have been developed and may help you start the development process of your SEN playground.
 Find out more about children with special educational needs and how you can create a positive play area for them here.

 Playgrounds for Special Educational Needs